EMA Consumer - Posting data to Contribution Channel

 OmmState.StreamState.OPEN.
 The application should then perform a client login using the provided contribution user's username and password.
-The password field is obfuscated before sending.
-Use the obfuscation tool provided with TREP, or download it from here.
+The password field is no longer required to be obfuscated before sending.

-// create a login request message ElementList elementList = EmaFactory.createElementList(); elementList.add(EmaFactory.createElementEntry().ascii("Password", "OBFUSCATED_PASSWORD")); ReqMsg rMsg = EmaFactory.createReqMsg() .domainType(EmaRdm.MMT_SYSTEM) .name("LOGIN_USERNAME") .attrib(elementList) .privateStream(true) .serviceId(statusMsg.serviceId()) .streamId(statusMsg.streamId()); // get events from login substream _subStreamHandle = _ommConsumer.registerClient(rMsg, this, 1, _tunnelStreamHandle);
+// create a login request message ElementList elementList = EmaFactory.createElementList(); elementList.add(EmaFactory.createElementEntry().ascii("Password", "PASSWORD")); ReqMsg rMsg = EmaFactory.createReqMsg() .domainType(EmaRdm.MMT_LOGIN) .name("LOGIN_USERNAME") .attrib(elementList) .serviceId(statusMsg.serviceId()) .streamId(statusMsg.streamId()); // get events from login substream _subStreamHandle = _ommConsumer.registerClient(rMsg, this, 1, _tunnelStreamHandle);

 If the login is accepted by the TRCC server, application will receive a refresh callback: